-It is important to note that one reason why US-Japan relations have developed in this way is that both countries have reaped important benefits from the alliance relationship.
-From the point of view of the United States-the victor in the Cold War-partnership with Japan is important because Japan shares the United States' democratic values and has an important presence as the world's second largest economy.
-Japan also plays a role as the cornerstone of the US forward deployment strategy in East Asia.
+There is no doubt that both countries have reaped important benefits from the alliance relationship.
+For the United States, partnership with Japan is important because the latter shares its democratic values, is one of the world's largest economies, and serves as the cornerstone of the US forward deployment strategy in East Asia.
 Japan does not possess its own nuclear or other offensive weapons, and its security options are strictly constrained by its constitution.
 Therefore, the protection it receives from the United States, including the US nuclear umbrella, is indispensable.
 But the benefits of the alliance extend beyond just the United States and Japan; it has played a major role in maintaining stability throughout Asia Pacific.
 Even after the end of the Cold War, there is little room for debate about the necessity of preserving some guarantee that regional security can be maintained, given the uncertain future of East Asia that was cited in the 1996 US-Japan Joint Declaration on Security.